Click Here To Schedule A Consultation

 • This field is for validation purposes and should be left unchanged.

-Thanks to the innovation of injectable hyaluronic acid dermal fillers, it has never been safer, faster, and easier to reduce signs of aging, boost collagen production, and achieve a natural-looking, more youthful, rejuvenated appearance.
-Although quick, painless, safe, and long-lasting facial rejuvenation that doesn’t require any downtime whatsoever may sound too good to be true, Dr. Michele Green in NYC is able to provide her patients with exactly that, thanks to dermal facial fillers, like Restylane and Juvederm, and other cosmetic injectables like Botox.
-Dr. Michele Green is a board-certified cosmetic dermatologist and elite injector, with over two decades of experience in New York’s Upper East Side.
+Thanks to the innovation of injectable hyaluronic acid dermal fillers, it has never been safer, faster, and easier to reduce various signs of aging, boost collagen production, and achieve a natural-looking, more youthful, rejuvenated appearance.
+Although quick, painless, safe, and long-lasting facial rejuvenation that doesn’t require any downtime may sound too good to be true, Dr. Michele Green in NYC provides her patients with exactly that, thanks to cosmetic injectables, like Restylane, Sculptra, Juvederm and Botox.
+Dr. Michele Green is an international renown board-certified cosmetic dermatologist and elite injector with over two and a half decades of experience in Manhattan’s Upper East Side neighborhood.

 What are Hyaluronic Acid Dermal Fillers?

 One of the most commonly used types of dermal fillers is hyaluronic acid filler.
 Hyaluronic acid facial fillers employ a substance naturally found in the body (hyaluronic acid) to ignite collagen production at and near the injection sites, resulting in an overall revitalized look to the treatment area.
 Other popular facial fillers include formulations with active ingredients like Calcium Hydroxylapatite and Poly-L-Lactic acid, which have a slightly different mechanism for boosting new collagen and rejuvenating the skin.
-The goal of a facial filler treatment is to rejuvenate and/or enhance the features of the face, which includes reducing the appearance of fine lines and wrinkles, correcting age-related volume loss, and boosting volume in desirable areas like the lips, chin, or cheeks.
-Depending on your facial anatomy, your unique skin concerns, and your cosmetic goals, Dr. Green will help you to determine which facial fillers are best incorporated into your treatment plan.
+The goal of a facial filler treatment is to rejuvenate and/or enhance the facial features, including reducing the appearance of fine lines and wrinkles, correcting age-related volume loss, and boosting volume in desirable areas like the lips, chin, or cheeks.
+Depending on your facial anatomy, unique skin concerns, and cosmetic goals, Dr. Green will help you determine which facial fillers best incorporate into your treatment plan.

 What do facial fillers do?

 Facial fillers are a popular method used by board-certified dermatologists to treat a variety of issues.
 They have been widely popularized by countless celebrities and social media influencers who appreciate the anti-aging benefits of hyaluronic acid filler.
-Facial fillers are often a go-to for men and women who are interested in reducing the appearance of facial wrinkles but that can’t afford the extensive downtime associated with some ablative laser treatments or with cosmetic surgery.
+Facial fillers are often a go-to for men and women interested in reducing facial wrinkles’ appearance when they can’t afford the extensive downtime associated with ablative laser treatments or cosmetic surgery.

 How do facial fillers work?

-Facial fillers are designed to boost the development of collagen within the layers of the dermis, which in turn encourages the creation of volume in the treatment area.
-The mechanism by which a given dermal filler is able to stimulate collagen production ultimately depends on the type of filler that is being used.
+Facial fillers are designed to boost collagen development within the dermis layers, encouraging volume creation in the treatment area.
+The mechanism by which a given dermal filler can stimulate collagen production ultimately depends on the type of filler used.
 Hyaluronic acid (HA) fillers rely on hyaluronic acid to stimulate collagen development and increase skin hydration.
-Hyaluronic acid is a natural component of the skin that supplies it with a suppleness and youthfulness, and this substance already engages with the aforementioned processes in the body naturally.
-Due to its impeccable ability to encourage the body’s natural revitalization processes, hyaluronic acid has become a go-to option when it comes to soft tissue fillers and wrinkle fillers.
+Hyaluronic acid is a natural component of the skin that supplies it with suppleness and youthfulness, and this substance already engages with the aforementioned processes in the body naturally.
+Due to its impeccable ability to encourage the body’s natural revitalization processes, hyaluronic acid has become a go-to option for soft tissue and wrinkle fillers.
 Recent advancements in HA filler formulation allow for cross-linking of the HA molecules to the skin cells, resulting in incredibly natural-looking results.
-Though HA fillers are the most commonly used, there are other dermal filler formulations available that offer their own unique benefits and have the ability to create volume or contour through other methods.
+Though HA fillers are the most commonly used, other dermal filler formulations are available that offer unique benefits and can create volume or contour through other methods.
 Poly-L-lactic acid, the main component of Sculptra, is used to inject biodegradable volume that is slowly replaced by the body’s collagen development.
-When you consult with Dr. Green, she will help you to determine which dermal filler treatments are best-suited to your particular concerns and unique facial anatomy.
+When you consult with Dr. Green, she will help you determine which dermal filler treatments best suit your particular concerns and unique facial anatomy.

 Who is a good candidate for dermal fillers?

-Many people may feel initially apprehensive about getting cosmetic treatment with dermal fillers for fear that they aren’t a good candidate.
+Many people may initially feel apprehensive about getting cosmetic treatment with dermal fillers, fearing that they aren’t a good candidate.
 A good candidate for treatment with dermal fillers is any patient aged 21 or older who is generally in good physical health and has realistic expectations regarding the results of their treatment.
-Patients who are concerned with treating textural irregularities in their complexion or who want to enhance facial contouring, who have mild to moderate facial wrinkles, or who are interested in naturally enhancing their facial features (such as lip augmentation) are all excellent candidates for facial fillers.
+Patients concerned with treating textural irregularities in their complexion or who want to enhance facial contouring, who have mild to moderate facial wrinkles, or who are interested in naturally enhancing their facial features (such as lip augmentation) are all excellent candidates for facial fillers.
 If you have allergies or a pre-existing skin condition, you should talk to Dr. Green before having any treatment with dermal fillers.
-Additionally, dermal fillers are contraindicated for women who are pregnant or currently breastfeeding.
+Additionally, dermal fillers are contraindicated for pregnant or currently breastfeeding women.

 IMAGE15 botox and voluma for a rejuvenated appearance MGWatermark